Due to COVID-19, many upcoming auctions may be conducted ONLINE-ONLY - please register to participate.Register Now

 7. Electronic scoreboards

-There are electronic boards, which display the lot number and the current asking price.
-Note this is not the current bid but the next asking price.
+There are electronic boards, which display the lot number and the current bid and the asking price.

 8. Ready to place your bid